Jessie Hickman: Death and legacy

-Hickman died of a brain tumour in 1936 and was interred in an unmarked grave in Sandgate Cemetery.
+Hickman died of a brain tumour in September 1936, aged 46, and was interred in an unmarked grave in Sandgate Cemetery.
 Although she was largely forgotten for several decades, she has recently been the subject of several books, including The Burial by Courtney Collins and Out of the Mists: The Hidden History of Elizabeth Jessie Hickman by Hickman's granddaughter Di Moore.